-1 Accounting for all persons involved?
+• Accounting for all persons involved?

-Temporary shelter, when applicable?
+• Temporary shelter, when applicable?

-1 Identification of essential services?
+• Identification of essential services?

-Continuation of essential services?
+• Continuation of essential services?

-Emergency phone numbers?
+• Emergency phone numbers?

-1 Notification of the appropriate emergency authorities?
+Notification of the appropriate emergency authorities?

-(Communication with relevant stakeholders?
+• Communication with relevant stakeholders?

-8. The participating provider has evacuation routes that are: a.
-Accessible. b.
-Understandable to: (1) Persons served.
-(2) Personnel.
-(3) Other stakeholders, including visitors.
-Survey Preparation - Describe how you ensure that evacuation routes are accessible.
-How did you ensure that evacuation routes are understandable to: Persons served? ■ Personnel? ■ Other stakeholders, including visitors?
-9. An unannounced test of each emergency procedure: a.
-Is conducted at least annually: On each shift.
-At each location.
+- 8. The participating provider has evacuation routes that are:

+- a.
+Accessible.

+- b.
+Understandable to:

+- (1) Persons served.

+- (2) Personnel.

+- (3) Other stakeholders, including visitors.

+8. Describe how you ensure that evacuation routes are accessible.

+How did you ensure that evacuation routes are understandable to:

+Persons served?

+- Personnel?

+- Other stakeholders, including visitors?

+- 9. An unannounced test of each emergency procedure:

+- a.
+Is conducted:

+- (1) At least annually.

+- (2) On each shift.

+- (3) At each location.

+- b.
 Includes, as relevant to the emergency procedure, a complete actual or simulated physical evacuation drill.

-Is analyzed for performance that addresses: Areas needing improvement.
-Actions to address the improvements needed.
+- c.
+Is analyzed for performance that addresses:

+- (1) Areas needing improvement.

+- (2) Actions to address the improvements needed.

+- (3) Implementation of the actions.